AgLaunch365 and Accelerator Programs

 - Phase I – Participants receive support services to refine their startup’s value proposition and prepare to pitch to row crop farmers and agricultural investors through a virtual pitch competition.

-- Phase II – A panel of farmers choose up to six startups to participate in this phase, beginning January 2021.
+- Phase II – A panel of farmers choose up to six startups to participate in this phase.
 Startups will construct in-depth field trial plans while fine-tuning their business model.

-- Phase III – The balance of 2021 is dedicated to implementing field trial plans with the AgLaunch Farmer Network.
+- Phase III – The balance of Phase III is dedicated to implementing field trial plans with the AgLaunch Farmer Network.
 Participating startups typically work directly with farmers for three iterations of their technology and have exclusive access to farmer input and feedback.

 Learn more about the AgLaunch Farm-Centric Innovation Model and see pitches from past AgLaunch Accelerator participants.